AmanPatel112/Optimization-of-5G-Network-Using-Intent-Based-Networking/README.md

 ## Note.

 I have done comparative studies of Network optimization and given my hypothesis for the presented study.
-The results displayed are not mine, as I was not able to implement it on the real infrastructure, and extraction of the dataset was difficult.
+The results displayed are not mine, as I was not able to implement it on the real infrastructure, and I was not able to extract the dataset.
 The implementation of the code has been referenced from the [GitHub Repository](https://github.com/yanghaoxie/GCN-GAN-for-Weighted-Dynamic-Networks)

 Contact [Aman Patel](mailto:apatel85@lakeheadu.ca?subject=[GitHub]%20Source%20Han%20Sans)